k0emt/Developer-Setup-ChromeOS/README.md

 I do recall some issues with installing some Android apps.
 There was some insistence that I needed to purchase the item.
 One, I had installed and had to remove.
 A log out and a reboot remedied the situation.

+I _do_ miss that the keyboard isn't backlit.

 ## Accessories

 I picked up a super cheap bluetooth mouse.